AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/landing-pages/guided-landing-pages/create-a-guided-landing-page.md

 >[!NOTE]
 >
 >Landing page modes are defined by their template.
-[Learn more](../../../../product-docs/demand-generation/landing-pages/understanding-landing-pages/understanding-free-form-vs-guided-landing-pages.md) about free-form and guided landing page templates.
+[Learn more](/help/marketo/product-docs/demand-generation/landing-pages/understanding-landing-pages/understanding-free-form-vs-guided-landing-pages.md) about free-form and guided landing page templates.

->[!NOTE]
+>[!PREREQUISITES]
 >
->**Prerequisites**
->
->To use a custom template, you must first [create a guided landing page template](../../../../product-docs/demand-generation/landing-pages/landing-page-templates/create-a-guided-landing-page-template.md).
+>To use a custom template, you must first [create a guided landing page template](/help/marketo/product-docs/demand-generation/landing-pages/landing-page-templates/create-a-guided-landing-page-template.md).

 ## Create a Guided Landing Page in a Program {#create-a-guided-landing-page-in-a-program}